 The survey is implemented using Computer Assisted Telephone Interviewing, using a modular approach, which allows for modules to be dropped and/or added in different waves of the survey.
 Survey data collection started at the end of April 2020 and households are called back every three to four weeks for a total of seven survey rounds to track the impact of the pandemic as it unfolds and inform government action.

 Policy briefs household COVID-19 monitoring survey

-- Policy Brief household COVID monitoring survey, round 1
+- Policy Brief household COVID monitoring survey, round 1, round 2

-- Table of indicators household COVID monitoring survey, round 1
+- Table of indicators household COVID monitoring survey, round 1, round 2